Volunteer teaching with monks in Laos

 On Tuesday to Thursday, volunteers will work 3-4 hours a day.
 These hours will be split between the two temples and may include evening lessons.
 One lesson a week will also be spent at a local English community centre – helping a range of different people.
 This is often a real highlight!
 Volunteers will also have 2-3 hours a day to prepare lessons.
 Volunteers will team teach with fellow volunteers.

-On this programme, all volunteers will receive:
+On this project, all volunteers will receive:

 - Over 7 hours of training